If you’ve never hired a skip before, you might be surprised at the rather long list of items that cannot be placed in one.

 All asbestos products, including cement-based asbestos, must not be placed in a skip.

 If the asbestos isn’t part of a construction project, you should first get in touch with your local council’s waste disposal centre.
 Some councils offer a free collection service, while some accept wrapped asbestos at drop off centres.
 If you can’t find a local council that accepts asbestos, you can use the services of a private firm.

-In October 2017 we asked seven asbestos removal firms to give us a price for the removal of asbestos sheets from a garage.
+We previously asked seven asbestos removal firms to give us a price for the removal of asbestos sheets from a garage.
 The average price was £633 and the cheapest was £480.